Back to Reputation Management

 • Scenario: It’s Tuesday morning.
 You need to promote your new weekly cocktail special for Friday.
 Your bar manager is already prepping for lunch service.

 • AI Solution: An AI tool can generate 10 different caption ideas for your new 'Spiced Pear Martini' in 30 seconds.
 It can suggest relevant hashtags, even create a simple graphic.
-It can then schedule these posts across your platforms for the week.
+Then it can schedule these posts across your platforms for the week.
 You just review and approve.
-Takes 5 minutes, not an hour of your manager's time.
+Takes 5 minutes, not an hour of your manager’s time.

 2. Online Reputation Management: Those Google and TripAdvisor reviews?
 They matter.
 Every single one.
-But responding to each one personally, thoughtfully, and promptly is a full-time job.
+But responding to each one personally, thoughtfully, and promptly feels like a full-time job.

 • Scenario: It’s 11 PM on a Saturday.
 Your venue just closed after a frantic service.
 You have 15 new reviews, some glowing, one or two less so.